sharjith/MovieApp-Backend/README.md

     ```

 8. Try accessing implemented API endpoints using swagger-ui, a plugin configured in the application.
-Open `http://localhost:8080/api/swagger-ui.html` in a browser and you should see all API endpoint implementation.
+Open `http://localhost:8080/api/swagger-ui.html` in a browser, and you should see all API endpoint implementation.

 > Best wishes!